 Use our contact form with:

-- Subject: "CTF Challenge Submission"
+- Subject: "CTF Challenge Submission" (in body of message)

 - The CTF code you found